fish-shell/fish-shell/sphinx_doc_src/faq.rst

     key=value echo $key
     begin; set -lx key value; echo $key; end

 How do I run a command every login?
-What's fish's equivalent to .bashrc?
+What's fish's equivalent to .bashrc or .profile?
 ------------------------------------------------------------------------
 Edit the file ``~/.config/fish/config.fish``, creating it if it does not exist (Note the leading period).